-The syllabus will be assessed by three examinations, one of which is a non-calculator paper.
-A topic could be assessed in any of the three papers and so a key focus of teaching in Mathematics is identifying what knowledge a question requires.
+The syllabus is assessed by three examinations, one of which is a non-calculator paper.
+A topic could be assessed in any of the three papers and so a key focus of teaching in Mathematics is identifying what knowledge a question requires and being confident with methods both with and without a calculator.

-AQA (www.aqa.org.uk)
+AQA (www.aga.org.uk)